Variance of the volume of random real algebraic submanifolds II: Properties of the limit distribution

 \subsection{Variance of the $1$-jets}

 Let us now study the variance structure of the $1$-jets of $s$.
 For any $z \in \R^n$, we know that $(s(0),s(z),d_0s,d_zs)$ is a centered Gaussian vector in:

 Our goal in this section is to better understand its variance operator $\Omega(z)$.
-In the sequel we will write $\Omega(z)$ by blocks according to the previous splitting.
+In the following, we write $\Omega(z)$ by blocks according to the previous splitting.
 Let $\partial_x$ (resp.~$\partial_y$) denote the partial derivative with respect to the first (resp.~second) variable for maps from $\R^n \times \R^n$ to $\End(\R^r)$.
-Let us also define $\partial_y^\sharp$ as in Section~\ref{subsec correlation kernel}.
+Let us also define $\partial_y^\sharp$ as in Sect.~\ref{subsec correlation kernel}.
 Then, we have:

 where

 Let $\left(\deron{}{x_1},\dots,\deron{}{x_n}\right)$ be any orthonormal basis of $\R^n$ such that $z = \Norm{z}\deron{}{x_1}$ and let $(dx_1,\dots,dx_n)$ denote its dual basis.
 Let $(e_1,e_2)$ denote the canonical basis of $\R^2$, we denote by $\mathcal{B}_z$ the following orthonormal basis of $\R^2 \otimes \left(\R \oplus (\R^n)^*\right) \simeq \R \oplus \R \oplus (\R^n)^* \oplus (\R^n)^*$: